projectmarcobravo/mario-bros-clone/README.md

 The old Mario.
 The good one.

 ## **What is the game about?**
-Is a one level Mario Bros game.
+Is a one level Mario Bros game. <br>
-You have three enemies: goomba, bullet bill and the final BOSS: **Bowser**.
+You have three enemies: goomba, bullet bill and the final BOSS: **Bowser**. <br>
-To win, you have to defeat Bowser and be again with Peach.
+To win, you have to defeat Bowser and be again with Peach. <br>
 Goomba and Bowser are the only enemies you can defeat.
-The bullet bill is the unique unkillable.
+The bullet bill is the unique unkillable. <br>
 You have to take the flower to acquire superpower.
-You will can throw fireballs.
+You will can throw fireballs. <br>

 ## **How to Play**
 1. Start the game.